the-events-calendar/the-events-calendar/readme.txt

 * Fix - Adjust templates to show time zone in event details when "Show time zone" is checked.
 [TEC-2979]
 * Fix - Correct bad defaults from `Template->attr()` and ensure that the timezone info is correctly hydrated in the case of an unchanged block.
 [TEC-2964]
+* Fix - Event Aggregator imported events when using default status or categories from the Settings Page will now be imported correctly.
+[TEC-3445]

 = [5.1.0] 2020-04-23 =